Skip to Content

 Before running the REST API, import the environment variables from postman/jitterbit-env-variable-postman.json into Postman and associate them with the collection.

-Edit the environment and enter the host (as defined by your region; see Finding My Region), email (your-jitterbit-harmony-username@example.com), password (your Harmony password), and connector name environment variables appropriately:
+Edit the environment and enter the host (as defined by your region; see Find my region), email (your-jitterbit-harmony-username@example.com), password (your Harmony password), and connector name environment variables appropriately:

 Now, from within Postman, run these two APIs in order: